Amber has cared for a Venus flytrap and enjoys sharing advice about these amazing plants.

 I had a new plant follow me home last week.
 I call him Little Audrey.
-He is a Venus Fly Trap, and he is awesome.
+He is a Venus flytrap (VFT), and he is awesome.

 I brought him home because every fall we have a new batch of fruit flies move in, and I have a problem with fungus gnats in my orchids.
-Not only has Little Audrey shown his enthusiasm for taking care of the nasty little problem, but he is an absoloutely GORGEOUS plant.
+Not only has Little Audrey shown his enthusiasm for taking care of the nasty little problem, but he is an absolutely gorgeous plant.

 One way to get rid of fungus gnats is with a pesticide.
-You can buy these at gardening stores, or make your own with Ivory dish soap and cinnamon; or you can use those sticky yellow fly papers.
-Eventually you will run out of mature flies to lay eggs.
+You can buy these at gardening stores, or you can make your own with Ivory dish soap and cinnamon.
+You can also use those sticky yellow fly papers.
+Eventually, you will run out of mature flies to lay eggs.

-Venus Fly Traps grow natually in swamps and bogs.
+Venus flytraps grow naturally in swamps and bogs.
 This means they grow in soil with very poor nutrients (hence the adaptation to eating bugs).
-When you repot a Venus Fly Trap be very sure that you use totally unenriched soil.
-Mix a ratio of 1:1- peat moss and perlite.
+When you repot a VFT, be very sure that you use totally unenriched soil.
+Mix a ratio of 1:1 peat moss and perlite.
 They are deep rooters, so they also like being in taller pots with excellent drainage.
 Sitting in a medium that is too wet will cause the roots to begin to rot.

-DO NOT use tap water on a Venus Fly Trap.
+Do not use tap water on a Venus flytrap.
 The dissolved minerals and chlorine will burn the roots.
-It won't happen immediately, but eventually.
+It won't happen immediately, but it will eventually.
 Chances are, the store you buy your VFT from will have used tap water.
-Flush the medium as soon as you bring your Fly Trap home.
+Flush the medium as soon as you bring your flytrap home.

+No; this is another myth.
 I don't know if you've ever noticed, but the meat on a fly is a lot different than the meat on a cow.
-DO NOT FEED A VENUS FLY TRAP ANYTHING BUT INSECTS!
+Do not feed a Venus flytrap anything but insects!
 I had a roommate kill my last VFT by doing this.
 I can't tell you how angry I was.

-I grow indoors, my climate doesn't allow much other than pine trees to flourish outside.
-In order to make sure Audrey is eating properly, I hand feed him a couple of spiders a month.
-They do like flies, but spiders, beetles and ants are actually more nutritious than just flies.
+I grow indoors, since my climate doesn't allow much other than pine trees to flourish outside.
+In order to make sure Audrey is eating properly, I hand-feed him a couple of spiders a month.
+VFTs do like flies, but spiders, beetles, and ants are actually more nutritious than just flies.
 They will love you for feeding them mosquitoes and earwigs as well.